plone/training/mastering-plone/resources.rst

 How do our JavaScript and CSS files get used when visiting the page?
 For now the new files are accessible in the browser but we want Plone to use them every time we access the page.

-Adding them directly into the HTML is not a good solution, having many CSS and JS files slows down the page loading.
+Adding them directly into the HTML is not a good solution, because having many CSS and JS files slows down the page loading.

-For this we need to register a *bundle* that contains these files.
+Instead, we need to register a *bundle* that contains these files.
 Plone will then make sure that all files that are part of this bundle are also deployed.

 We need to register our resources with GenericSetup.